JaRafCaPer/ecommerceApp/README.md

 ## Introduction

-Welcome to the ecommerceApp mobile application!
-This app is part of the backend project for an e-commerce solution developed during the CoderHouse 2023 program.
+Welcome to the e-commerce Pastry App mobile application!
+This app is part of the backend project for an e-commerce solution developed during the CoderHouse 2024 program.

 <p align="center">
     <img